 Algeria - Agricultural SectorAlgeria - Agricultural Sector

-The agriculture sector contributes 12% of Algeria’s GDP (2016 estimates) and employs 20% of the population in rural areas.
-Algeria has 8.4 million hectares of arable land.
-To combat drought, the Ministry of Agriculture is developing projects to increase the amount of irrigated land by 2 million hectares by 2019.
+The agriculture sector contributes 12.3% to Algeria’s GDP (2018 estimates) and employs 20% of the population in rural areas.
+Algeria has 8.5 million hectares of arable land.

 For more information, please reach out to the United States Department of Agriculture’s Foreign Agricultural Service in Algeria, by email AgAlgiers@fas.usda.gov or by telephone at (213-770) 08-2111/2112.
 Please visit our website at: www.fas.usda.gov

 Algeria Agribusiness Trade Development and Promotion Agricultural Investment Private Sector Rural Development